 - We recommend that employees and performers wash their hands with soap and warm water or use hand rinse when entering the training/performance space.

-- If maintaining safe distances is not possible during rehearsals, we recommend the use of a face mask, a respirator mask or a face shield.
+- We recommend the use of a face mask, a respirator mask or a face shield during rehearsals.